-Kevin joined Tree Pittsburgh in November 2011 as a result of our participation in “The Environmental Finance Collaborative,” a collaborative model that will provide four environmental organizations with high level strategic and operational financial expertise via a shared Chief Financial Officer.
-Our partners in this initiative are Construction Junction, GTECH Strategies and Nine Mile Run Watershed Association.
+Kevin joined Tree Pittsburgh in November 2011 as a result of our participation in “The Environmental Finance Collaborative,” a collaborative model that will provide five environmental organizations with high level strategic and operational financial expertise via a shared Chief Financial Officer.
+Our partners in this initiative are Bike Pittsburgh, Construction Junction, GTECH Strategies and Nine Mile Run Watershed Association.

 Kevin is responsible for providing operational financial expertise and oversight, budgeting and business planning, support for the Finance Committee of the Board and the adoption of best practices in financial management.

 Prior to joining Tree Pittsburgh, Kevin spent 10 years with H.J.
 Heinz Company World Headquarters in a variety of Finance roles and 7 years in the audit practice of a regional CPA firm.
 He is a graduate of The Pennsylvania State University with a BS in Real Estate Finance.
-Additionally, Kevin serves as the Vice President of the Board of Pittsburgh Irish and Classical Theatre, where he chairs the Finance Committee.
+Additionally, Kevin serves as the Vice President of the Board of PICT.
 He is a founding member of the East End Supper Club.

 Maggie Graham, Communications Coordinator

-Maggie joined Tree Pittsburgh in November of 2012 as part of a shared communications partnership with East Liberty Development, Inc. As Communications Coordinator, she is responsible for all Tree Pittsburgh communications, including social media and press inquiries.
+Maggie joined Tree Pittsburgh in November of 2012.
+As Communications Coordinator, she is responsible for all Tree Pittsburgh communications, including social media and press inquiries.

 Maggie came to Pittsburgh in the fall of 2010 to participate in the Pittsburgh Urban Leadership Service Experience.
 PULSE cultivates a community of servant leaders to transform Pittsburgh by placing talented university graduates at nonprofits throughout the city for a year service and professional development.
-Maggie was placed at ELDI and served as a PULSE fellow for two years before joining the staff in August of 2010.
+Maggie now works as a communication consultant, helping nonprofits further their missions online.